BeskarDev/nexus-rpg/docs/05-combat/03-distances-movement.md

 ### Falling Damage

 When you fall uncontrollably for a close or longer distance, you take falling damage upon hitting the ground.
 Falling damage ignores AV and increases with each distance.
+If you take damage from falling, you also fall prone.

 You generally fall an extreme distance during one encounter turn, or until you hit the ground.